hellerve/ptolemy/README.md

 by it.
 It’s a great book to devour.
 I enjoy the story, and the radical honesty with which all of the characters—including the main character—are portrayed.

+* *Die Gruppe 47* by **Helmut Böttiger** (2012)

+A well-written history of the most important group of German writers post-WWII.
+It’s informing and entertaining, and it’s incredibly well-researched, citing from books, letters, private correspondences of famous authors and publishers.
+I’m already telling everyone to read it.

 ## Management

 ### Papers